richmondb/snip-url/README.md

 ### General
 - [X] Implement authentication in the future
 - [ ] Add a feature to view the number of clicks on a URL
+- [ ] Add a feature to view the number of unique clicks on a URL
+- [ ] Add Profile page to edit user details